jimdigriz/tdcli/README.md

       -a ID                    select account number
       -P                       output CSV of portfolio
       -T                       output CSV of transactions
-      -f YYYY-MM-DD            from date (default: 1st of current month) -t YYYY-MM-DD            to date (default: today)
+      -f YYYY-MM-DD            from date (default: first of current month) -t YYYY-MM-DD            to date (default: today)